nand2/libvmod-throttle/README.rst

 Prototype
         ::

-                is_allowed(STRING key, STRING window_limits)
+                is_allowed(STRING key, STRING rate_limits)
 Arguments
     key: A unique key that will identify what you are throttling.
 Can be used in may ways.
 See the examples below.

-    window_limits: A list of different rate limits you want to put on this call.
+    rate_limits: A list of different rate limits you want to put on this call.
 The syntax is the following: "[nb_of_calls]req/[duration][durations_size], ...".
 Example: "3req/s, 10req/30s, 30req/5m, 100req/h".
 Please note that we are using the Varnish duration size identifiers: s, m (and not mn/min), h, d.
+WARNING: You cannot define different rate_limits for a same key.
+If you do, only the one given in the first call will be used.
+See API rate limiting example below.
 Return value
 	DURATION
 Description